nxp-auto-goldvip/gvip-manifests/README.rst

    SJA1110_UC_FW = "<path to the local GoldVIP binaries directory>/sja1110_uc.bin"
    SJA1110_SWITCH_FW = "<path to the local GoldVIP binaries directory>/sja1110_switch.bin"

-Note: The features added above with `DISTRO_FEATURES_append` are optional and the GoldVIP image can be built without those functionalities.
+Note: From the features added above with `DISTRO_FEATURES_append` XEN and PFE are mandatory, the rest are optional and the GoldVIP image can be built without those functionalities.

 Note: To use internal development GoldVIP repository add the following line in `build_<machine>/conf/local.conf`::